DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2023-03-20-subject-knowledge-enhancement-course-conditions.md

 We’ve made some changes to allow providers to require candidates to take a subject knowledge enhancement course as a condition of their offer.

+This feature was released to users on 20 March 2023.

 ## The issue

 Previously, providers could add ‘conditions’ to an offer using as many separate text boxes as they needed.
 One commonly added condition was to require candidates to take a [subject knowledge enhancement (SKE) course](https://www.gov.uk/guidance/subject-knowledge-enhancement-an-introduction) before doing their training.
 This is a DfE funded scheme which aims to support recruitment of teachers in hard-to-recruit priority subjects.